6 Meeting Minutes Examples + Free Templates

 Advantages of no-agenda style of meeting minutes

 Taking meeting minutes without any agenda or formatting is not ideal, but it does have advantages over not taking meeting minutes at all.
 So if that’s the way you’ve done it until now, it’s a good start.
-You’ve been keeping notes that can serve, somewhat, as a record.
-And they can serve to jog someone’s memory.
+They can still act as an official record and, if nothing else, help to jog your memory when read.

 Advantages include: